 Know your process and avoid costly, timely mistakes.

 Treat this like a job interview with your portfolio and be prepared.

 Reaching out to Home Owners and Real Estate Agencies is a fast way of finding an audience for your art.

-Try your luck in the short term, holiday rental market.
+Try your luck in the short-term, holiday rental market.
 See how your work can bring value to their business with a mutual exchange agreement.
-Consider any insurances or liabilities that may be required if you decide to head down this path.
+Consider any insurance or liabilities that may be required if you decide to head down this path.

 So many houses are being bought, sold, and rented on a daily basis.
-That your artwork could be used for photoshoots and home decorations in media campaigns.
+Your artwork could be used for photoshoots and home decorations in media campaigns.